Europa-Park: Confertainment Center

+Eden Palladium salon carousel

+The Eden Palladium is a historic carousel located within the Europa-Park Confertainment Center.
+It was originally built in 1909 by Gustave Bayol in Angers, France, and was opened at its current location in 2012.
+The carousel was installed in the Confertainment Center instead of inside Europa-Park due to its fragile state and its inability to accommodate large theme park crowds.
+It is one of only four salon carousels that still exist.

 Transportation

 On-site transportation

-Due to the size of the park, the three trains EP-Express, Monorail-Bahn and Panoramabahn serve as a means of transport in addition to their function as rides.
+Due to the size of the park, the three trains, EP-Express, Monorail-Bahn and Panoramabahn serve as a means of transport in addition to their function as rides.

 The Panoramabahn - a miniature train ride - has been installed since the opening of the park in 1975.
 The trains are C. P. Huntington trains that were originally built by Chance Rides.
 At first, it served as a sightseeing train which departed and arrived near the entrance of the park in the area Germany.
 Today, the train also stops at train stations in the areas England, Spain, and Russia.
-The trains have since been rebuilt, removing the combustion engine and converting the locomotives to environmentally friendly electrification.
+The trains have since been rebuilt by SEW Eurodrive, removing the combustion engine and converting the locomotives to environmentally friendly electrification.

 The Monorail-Bahn was put into operation in 1990 and was originally intended for sightseeing only, with its starting and finishing point inside the Historama in Luxembourg.
 In 2009, the monorail was extended by an additional stop in Iceland allowing passengers to use it as a means of transportation.